KanchanBorole/gsoc-2026-brlcad-vv/ARCHITECTURE.md

 ## Goal

-Build a graphical Verification & Validation workflow inside Arbalest.
+Build a  Verification & Validation in GUI Qt workflow inside Arbalest as a plugin architecture.

 ## High Level Workflow